-We estimate that the net proceeds from this offering will be approximately \$53.7 million, assuming an initial public offering price of \$8.05 per ADS (based upon the closing price of our ordinary shares of NT\$47.30 per share on the TPEx on April 13, 2018) and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from this offering will be approximately \$36.8 million, based on an initial public offering price of \$7.03 per ADS and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 As of December 31, 2017, we had cash and cash equivalents of approximately \$50.6 million and working capital of \$44.7 million (in each case without taking into account the initial upfront payment of \$12.0 million which we made to Array in January 2018).
 Based upon our current operating plan, we believe that the net proceeds from this offering, together with our existing cash and cash equivalents, will enable us to fund our operating expenses and capital requirements for at least the next 12 months.
 Regardless of our expectations as to how long our net proceeds from this offering will fund our operations, changing circumstances beyond our control may cause us to consume capital more rapidly than we currently anticipate.
 For example, our clinical trials may encounter technical, enrollment or other difficulties that could increase our development costs more than we expect.
 We may also incur expenses as we create additional infrastructure to support our planned commercialization efforts and our operations as a U.S. public company.
 In any event, we will require additional capital prior to completing pivotal studies of (except with respect to varlitinib in biliary tract cancer), filing for regulatory approval for, or commercializing, varlitinib, ASLAN003, ASLAN004 or any of our other preclinical product candidates.